 The second option is to leave them on your lawn, but help them to break down much more quickly into the soil by chopping them up into much smaller pieces (a process called “mulching”).
 This can be done with your normal mower, but some mower manufacturers help this process by providing special mulching blades for their machines.

-Mulching the leaves into your lawn is a great idea, and I do recommend it, because it returns much needed organic matter and nutrients into the soil.
+Mulching the leaves into your lawn is a great idea, and I recommend it.
+It returns much needed organic matter and nutrients into the soil.
 Natural, organic nutrients can be hard to come by in the soil of a modern lawn.
-Great soil is the key to a great lawn and mulching the leaves into it will help increase the number of beneficial bacteria in the soil and it will improve the overall texture of the soil which will help it to resist moisture loss, improve the transpiration of important gasses down to the roots and give the soil a boost of valuable nitrogen.
+Great soil is the key to a great lawn.
+Mulching the leaves into it will help increase the number of beneficial bacteria in the soil.
+It will also improve the overall texture of the soil.
+This helps it to resist moisture loss and improves the transpiration of gasses down to the roots.

-The problem with mulching leaves into your lawn is that it needs to be done regularly while the leaves are falling, usually around once a week.
+The problem with mulching leaves into your lawn is that it needs to be done regularly while the leaves are falling.
+Once a week or more.
 If you don’t have time to do this or the weather is unfavourable, then the leaves will build up and you will have a problem mulching them effectively.
 If this occurs, you are much better removing them as soon as you can.

 Option 3: Sweep, blow or rake to remove the leaves on your lawn.

 The final option is to remove the leaves.
 I can provide a leaf clearing service for customers.
-This is the most recommended method of dealing with leaves on your lawn, as it removes any possibility of them covering and killing your grass.
+This is the most recommended method of dealing with leaves on your lawn.
+It removes any possibility of them covering and killing your grass.
 It is best to prevent the leaves from lying on the grass for more than about a week, as the grass will start to suffer after this time.
 Little and often is the best method with leaf removal.